 He grabbed me by the waist and pulled me tight against him, a quick snap at the accented staccato as the sextet played on the stage.
-His arm cradled my back, the rough of his chin pressed against my temple.
+His arm cradled my back, the roughness of his chin pressed against my temple.
 The tango was slow, my feet tracing the wood as this man guided me from my place on the floor.
 His body pressed against me.
 I could feel the shape of him.
 The shape of a stranger and not my beloved.
 My Andriy.

 A missile strike.